bmeck/I-D/javascript-mjs/draft.md

 Refer to {{RFC3552}} for a discussion of terminology used in this section.
 Examples in this section and discussions of interactions of host environments with scripts, modules, and extensions to {{ECMA-262}} are to be understood as non-exhaustive and of a purely illustrative nature.

 The programming language defined in {{ECMA-262}} is not intended to be computationally self-sufficient, rather it is expected that the computational environment provides facilities to programs to enable specific functionality.
-Such facilities constitute unknown factors and are thus considered out of the scope of this document.
+Such facilities constitute unknown factors and are thus not defined by this document.

-Derived programming languages are permitted to include additional functionality that is not described in {{ECMA-262}}; such functionality constitutes an unknown factor and is thus considered out of the scope of this document.
+Derived programming languages are permitted to include additional functionality that is not described in {{ECMA-262}}; such functionality constitutes an unknown factor and is thus not defined by this document.
 In particular, extensions to {{ECMA-262}} defined for the JavaScript programming language are not discussed in this document.

 Uncontrolled execution of scripts can be exceedingly dangerous.
 Implementations that execute scripts MUST give consideration to their application's threat models and those of the individual features they implement; in particular, they MUST ensure that untrusted content is not executed in an unprotected environment.